xiay9/TReAM/README.md

 ├── models/               # Model implementation
-├── modules/              # ATDG, KS, SG, and related components ├── scripts/              # Training and evaluation scripts ├── utils/                # Utility functions
+├── modules/              # ATDG, KS, SG, and related components ├── scripts/              # Training and evaluation scripts ├── figures/              # Figures used in the README and paper ├── utils/                # Utility functions
 ├── results/              # Experimental logs and outputs ├── requirements.txt      # Python dependencies